Ousted District Judge Elizabeth Halverson was found liable for defamation and other charges in a civil lawsuit filed by her former assistant.

 Two law firms that Halverson retained to represent her in the civil suit both were allowed to withdraw as counsel because she wasn’t paying them, according to court records.

-An attempt by the Review-Journal to reach Halverson on Friday at a phone number filed with the court was not answered and the voice mail box was full.
+An attempt by the Review-Journal to reach Halverson today at a phone number filed with the court was not answered and the voice mail box was full.

 A jury trial in the civil case had been scheduled for early October, according to court records.